 The Essential Guide to Understanding the RFP Process

-Poor process and suboptimal outcomes are all too common characteristics of bad sourcing events.
 There is light at the end of the tunnel, however.
 Used properly, an RFP can offer both tactical and strategic value.
-Below, we’ll walk you through some of the best practices for RFPs, address critical sourcing questions, and occasionally introduce some levity into what can be dry subject matter.
+Below, we’ll walk you through some of the best practices for your RFP, address critical sourcing questions, and occasionally introduce some levity into what can be dry subject matter.
 One note on terminology.
 We use the words “supplier” and “vendor” pretty interchangeably to refer to a third-party provider of a product or service.
 On the other side of the equation, we tend to use the words “buyer” and “purchaser” to refer to the party that is looking to source the product or service.

-There’s a lot to uncover here so we encourage you to use the table of contents to navigate through The Essential Guide to Understanding the RFP Process.
+There’s a lot to uncover here so we encourage you to use the table of contents to navigate through The Essential Guide to Understanding the best practice RFP Process Flow.

 Want to reference this later?
 Download this page as a PDF!